 - Summer – A light application of fertilizer is best in the heat of summer.
 Grass won’t grow if it is too hot, so fertilizing too much will do nothing but harm your lawn.

 - Early Fall – As fall rolls around, it is time to start thinking about preserving your lawn for the future seasons.
-Fertilizing in fall, especially when done in conjunction with aeration, can make your turf more healthy and resilient to take on the cold months ahead.
+Fertilizing in fall, especially when done in conjunction with aeration you can make your turf more healthy and resilient to take on the cold months ahead.

 - Late Fall – A winterizing fertilizer will help your lawn during its dormant months.
 Winterizing fertilizers help defend your lawn from damage caused by harsh temperatures and snow.
 Without this application, your lawn may wake up in the following spring with thin and bare patches.